-If you’re wondering what size breaker to use for a 50 gallon water heater, the answer is that it depends on the wattage of the water heater.
-The vast majority of 50 gallon water heaters have a wattage of 4500, which would require a 50 amp breaker.
+If you’re wondering what size breaker to use for a 50 gallon heater, the answer is that it depends on the wattage of the heater.
+The vast majority of 50 gallon heaters have a wattage of 4500, which would require a 50 amp breaker.
 However, there are a small number of 50 gallon water heaters with a wattage of 5500, which would require a 60 amp breaker.

 correct way to size your water heater wires and Breaker size!!!!